richardsp256/MelodyExtraction/README.md

 libsamplerate-0.1.9.

 This project utilizes Check v0.12.0 for unit testing.
-Presently, Check 0.12.0 must be installed to build this project (this needs to be fixed in the future).
+Presently, Check 0.12.0 is required to build the project, even if tests are not being run (This needs to be addressed in future versions).

 INSTALLATION
 ------------

 Download and extract FFTW, Libsndfile, libsamplerate, and libfvad to the project folder.